eihabhala/DEA/Documentation/README.md

 ### 📄 License

-Copyright 2024, AI Trading Team.
+Copyright 2024-2025, AI Trading Team.
 All rights reserved.

 This software is provided for educational and trading purposes.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the copyright notice and this disclaimer are retained.

 ---

 **Version**: 1.0
-**Last Updated**: 2024
+**Last Updated**: August 2025
 **Compatibility**: MT4/MT5
 **Support**: Available through official channels